angadmaan/cybersecurity-learning/networking/osi-model.md

 ## OSI: A Layered Network Model

 - The process of breaking up the functions or tasks of networking into layers reduces complexity.
-- Each layer provides a service to the layer above it in the protocol specification.
+- Each layer provides a service to the layer above it in the protocol specifications.
 - Each layer communicates with the same layer’s software or hardware on other computers.
 - The lower 4 layers (transport, network, data link and physical —Layers 4, 3, 2, and 1) are concerned with the flow of data from end to end through the network.
 - The upper four layers of the OSI model (application, presentation and session—Layers 7, 6 and 5) are orientated more toward services to the applications.